 Frequently Asked Questions

-QUESTIONS ABOUT RIDING THE METRO GOLD LINE (CURRENTLY REFERRED TO AS THE METRO L LINE)
+QUESTIONS ABOUT RIDING THE METRO A LINE

 Metro’s customer relations is available at 1-323-Go Metro (1-323-466-3876) or customerrelations@metro.net.
 Train schedules and other information are also available at www.metro.net.